isomerpages/moe-westspringsec/index.md

       title: Announcement
       id: infobar
-      description: In conjunction with the Teachers' Day celebrations, please note that our General Office will be closed on 29 August.
+      description: In conjunction with the Teachers' Day celebrations, please note that our General Office will be closed from 11.15am onwards on Thursday, 29 Aug 2024.
 Thank you.
   - infopic:
       title: Partners in Excellence
       subtitle: School Achievement